TuringGpt/Dashboard_Clone/envs/smart_home_domain/tools/interface_5/policy.md

 2. Locate the accessory intended to trigger the automation within the list of available accessories via list_accessories.
 3. Verify that the chosen accessory is currently online and reachable by using get_accessory_reachability.
 4. Create the new automation container using create_automation to establish the foundation of the automation.
-5. For creating a trigger based on a device's status, set the trigger type to "device state" and create the trigger using create_automation_trigger.
+5. For creating a trigger based on an accessory's status, set the trigger type to "device_state" and create the trigger using create_automation_trigger.
 6. Add the action(s) that are going to be activated by the automation.
 For each of those actions:
    1. If the action changes the attributes of an accessory, then:
 7. Select the target accessory from the list of accessories using list_accessories.